Want to know more? — Subscribe

 If you want to expand your streaming app worldwide, you should first add multi-language support.
 This feature will make your platform more user-friendly and attract users from different regions.
 So, be sure to embrace as many languages as possible when building a live streaming app like Netflix or HBO.

 Choose your subscription policy and allow users to manage packages and payments from the app.
-It’ll make your app more user-friendly and allow customers to select the one suitable for them.
+It’ll make your video streaming app more user-friendly and allow customers to select the one suitable for them.

 Depending on the type of your video streaming platform, chat may be the right feature to add.
 It might help users communicate with streamers, create live Q&A, support communities, or make donations.